nyanhp/janhendrikpeters.de/content/post/onenote-to-obsidian-with-graph-api/index.en.md

 the confines of your personal account will not be possible.

 Last but not least, we need to configure the necessary Graph permissions as delegated permissions.
-To free OneNote, notes.read.all is sufficient.
+To free OneNote, `notes.read.all` is sufficient.

 ![Screenshot of delegated permissions to access OneNote notebooks](./app_reg_delegated.png)

 ### Delegated Permissions versus Application Permissions

-Delegated permissions describe permissions on resources that the user already has access to.
-If for example the rather privileged permission user.read.all is configured, it does not automatically mean that the user can suddenly read all Entra accounts.

-Likewise, notes.read.all only means that the user can access their own OneNotes as well as OneNotes shared with them (or rather: accessible to them).
+Delegated permissions describe permissions on resources on behalf of a user.
+For some permissions like our `notes.read.all` it means that the user can access their own OneNotes as well as OneNotes shared with them (or rather: accessible to them). <https://learn.microsoft.com/en-us/graph/permissions-reference#notesreadall>

 Thinking of the ancient on-premises Active Directory, the equivalent would be impersonation: One account acts on behalf of another.

-Application permissions on the other hand describe permissions of the app registration itself.
+Application permissions on the other hand describe permissions of the app registration itself, without a user involved.
 If the app is permitted to read all user accounts, all users of your app will be able to read all accounts.
 This can have far-reaching and unforseen consequences.

+Some permissions require Admin Consent and cannot be used for user-specific actions.
+Accessing OneNote is not one of those.
+User.Read also does not require admin consent, as the user reads their own profile.
+User.Read.All on the other hand requires admin consent with the user with delegated access being able to read all accounts. <https://learn.microsoft.com/en-us/graph/permissions-reference#userreadall>

 ## Authenticating with MiniGraph - Device Code Flow